Scille/parsec-cloud/docs/rfcs/1016-local-device-storage-in-web-client.md

 ### 2.1 - `LocalDevice` stored on native client

-The `LocalDevice` is a structure contains the secret data relative to a device (mainly the local key and the private part of user & device keys).
+The `LocalDevice` is contains the secret data related to a device (mainly the local key and the private part of user & device keys).

 On a Parsec client running natively, those data are typically stored as a device keys file encrypted by a secret key stored in the OS keyring.

-A password-based protection is also available, but it is being phased out (see RFC 1014), as pushing yet-another password to the user is bad ergonomics.
+A password-based protection is also available, but it is being phased out (see [RFC 1014](1014-account-vault-for-device-stored-on-server.md)), as pushing yet-another password to the user is bad ergonomics.

-The reader may catch a sens of irony here, as the new mandatory Parsec Account (see RFC 1013) comes with a password-based authentication by default.
+The reader may catch a sens of irony here, as the new mandatory Parsec Account (see [RFC 1013](1013-parsec-account.md)) comes with a password-based authentication by default.
 However:

 - A password for a web account such a Parsec Account is a well understood concept...